grvuolo/liberty-spgi-lab/141-Liberty-InstantOn-Serverless/README.md

 ### Log Podman into the OpenShift registry server [IF NEEDED]

-> **NOTE**: You will not need to perform the following steps if you completed the Semeru Cloud Compiler lab.
+> **NOTE**: this step is not necessary as the secret is already provided by the instructor and access to registry is available with the login to OCP

 First we need to get the `TOKEN` that we can use to get the password for the registry.